 Owens publishes two popular blogs that combine his passions for photography, history, public health, and policy.
 Whatbeautifullight.com highlights original photographic work and essays.
 Rudyowensblog.com features essays on the intersections of public health, current affairs, organizational behavior, history, politics, and more.
 His lively writing on topics as diverse as the persecution of Egypt’s Coptic Christians to the effectiveness of community health fairs have attracted readers from around the world.
 His policy blog includes his many essays documenting discrimination against adoptees and the public-health harm caused by laws that deny adoptees equal rights to their birth records and medical history.

 As an adoptee who successfully found his birth families in 1989 and obtained his original birth records, Owens has advocated for decades that all adoptees and birth parents are entitled to equal treatment under the law.
-His search for his records and biological kin revealed how adoptees in seeking their true records still face opposition from friends, family, laws, Christian organizations, and many institutions.
+His search for his records and biological kin revealed how adoptees in seeking their true records still face opposition from friends, family, state agencies, Christian organizations, and many institutions.
 His experiences with the state of Michigan and its vital records staff, the Wayne County Probate Court, and his former adoption agency demonstrated how adoptees are denied basic legal rights granted to all other citizens.